Andrew East

-Andrew Dean East (born September 17, 1991) is a former American football long snapper.
-He played college football at Vanderbilt, and has also had multiple stints with various NFL teams, most recently the Washington Redskins.
+Andrew Dean East (born September 17, 1991) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores, and had multiple stints with various NFL teams, including the Washington Redskins.

 High school career

 East was named a captain of the North Central High School football team in Indianapolis, Indiana.
 He was a three-year starter on defense and special teams for the 5A division school in the Indianapolis area.

 When East was a sophomore and junior, he started at the linebacker position, posting 110 tackles as a junior.
 He was named the All-Around-Area linebacker while starting as a long-snapper.

 As a senior, East contributed 64 tackles and seven quarterback sacks as a first-year starter.
 He also received the Indiana Academic All-State honors award.

 Professional career

 Kansas City Chiefs

-He signed with the Kansas City Chiefs as an undrafted free agent on May 11, 2015.
+East signed with the Kansas City Chiefs as an undrafted free agent on May 11, 2015.
 He was released by the Chiefs on August 30, 2015.